 Disclosure controls and procedures ("DC&P") have been designed to provide reasonable assurance that all material information related to the Company is identified and communicated on a timely basis.
-Management of the Company, under the supervision of the President and Chief Executive Officer and the Chief Financial Officer, is responsible for the design and operations of DC&P. There have been no changes in the Company's DC&P during the year ended October 31, 2018.
+Management of the Company, under the supervision of the President and Chief Executive Officer and the Chief Financial Officer, is responsible for the design and operations of DC&P. There have been no changes in the Company's DC&P during the quarter.

 The Company's management is responsible for establishing and maintaining adequate internal controls over financial reporting ("ICFR") to provide reasonable assurance regarding the reliability of financial reporting and preparation of financial statements for external purposes in accordance with applicable IFRS.
 However, due to inherent limitations, internal control over financial reporting may not prevent or detect all misstatements and fraud.
 Also, projections of any evaluation of effectiveness in future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.
-There have been no changes in the Company's internal control over financial reporting during the year ended October 31, 2018 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+There have been no changes in the Company's internal control over financial reporting affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.